 - c.
 For every inventory device now linked to an IBM sub-capacity license, the FlexNet process now calculates two consumption figures: - The current full capacity consumption by that device for the license - The current sub-capacity consumption for the device.
-(For stand-alone physical devices that are not eligible for sub-capacity calculations, this is a duplicate of their full capacity figure.)

-Tip: For individual devices that are not known to be Eligible for sub-capacity (so that this column in the Consumption tab on the license properties is either blank or displays No), you can manually enter an Overridden consumption figure.
+(For stand-alone physical devices that are not eligible for sub-capacity calculations, this is a duplicate of their full capacity figure.) - Tip: For individual devices that are not known to be Eligible for sub-capacity (so that this column in the Consumption tab on the license properties is either blank or displays No), you can manually enter an Overridden consumption figure.
 (Best practice is that you then document your reasons for this highly unusual behavior in either or both of the license properties and the inventory device properties.)
-If you have done this, the overridden figure is always used, regardless of any of the following logic.
+If you have done this, the overridden figure is always used, regardless of any of the following logic. - d.

-- d.
 Consumption is then summed, taking into account the settings in the license properties sheet, on the Use rights & rules tab, in the Rights on virtual machines and hosts area: - If the radio button Always use full capacity license calculations is selected, the full capacity consumption figure is used for every inventory device. - If the radio button Use sub-capacity license calculations where available is selected, for every device where inventory was collected by the full (and up-to-date) FlexNet inventory agent locally installed, the sub-capacity consumption is included in the summing process.
+(If, as required, the inventory device has been assigned to a location which is a child of one of the mandatory IBM regions, its sub-capacity consumption is added into its region's subtotal.)

+Tip: If you are using a custom points rule, and that custom rule includes fractions of points (such as "15.25 points per core" for a particular host type), be aware that the fractional results of consumption on all servers are maintained throughout this summing process.
+Ultimately, rounding up is applied only to the final regional total, where it may be reported to IBM.
+For example, in an IBM region with just two VMs running software under a PVU license, and using 2 cores (30.5 points) and 5 cores (76.25 points), the regional total is 106.75 points, which is then rounded up to 107 points for the regional report.
+This is just less than would be the case if rounding were applied to the individual devices (108 points).

-(If, as required, the inventory device has been assigned to a location which is a child of one of the mandatory IBM regions, its sub-capacity consumption is added into its region's subtotal.
-If the inventory device is not yet assigned to an appropriate location, its consumption is included in Devices not assigned to any region, and you should correct its location assignment as soon as practical, and certainly before submitting any report to IBM.)
-In this mode, for inventory devices found in any source other than FlexNet inventory agent, the decision rests on the additional check box: - If Allow sub-capacity licensing for sources other than FlexNet Manager Suite is clear (not selected), the figure used for inventory devices from other (non-approved) inventory sources is their current full capacity number. - If Allow sub-capacity licensing for sources other than FlexNet Manager Suite is selected (checked, or ticked), the figure used for each inventory device linked to this license is its current sub-capacity number.
+If the inventory device is not yet assigned to an appropriate location, its consumption is included in Devices not assigned to any region, and you should correct its location assignment as soon as practical, and certainly before submitting any report to IBM.
+In this mode, for inventory devices found in any source other than FlexNet inventory agent, the decision rests on the additional check box:

+- If Allow sub-capacity licensing for sources other than FlexNet Manager Suite is clear (not selected), the figure used for inventory devices from other (non-approved) inventory sources is their current full capacity number. - If Allow sub-capacity licensing for sources other than FlexNet Manager Suite is selected (checked, or ticked), the figure used for each inventory device linked to this license is its current sub-capacity number.